openintentsframework/oif-solver/README.md

 ./oif-demo quote test escrow permit2 A2B   # Using Permit2 authorization
 # OR
 ./oif-demo quote test escrow eip3009 A2B   # Using EIP-3009 authorization
+# OR for onchain submission (direct to blockchain):
+./oif-demo intent test --onchain escrow A2B  # Submit directly to InputSettler

 # 4. Monitor balances in real-time
 ./oif-demo monitor 3 all